nervosys/AutonomySim/docs/create_issues.md

 # How to Create Issue or Ask Questions Effectively

-AutonomySim is open source project and contributors like you keeps it going.
-It is important to respect contributors time and effort when you are asking a question or filing an issue.
-Your chances of receiving helpful response would increase if you follow below guidelines:
+`AutonomySim` is an open-source project.
+Contributors like you keep it going.
+It is important to respect contributors' time and effort when asking a question or filing an issue.
+Your chances of receiving helpful response will likely improve by following the below guidelines.

 ## Good Practices